Abdulkareemoj/Abdulkareemoj/README.md

 # 💫About Me :
 Hi 👋, I'm Abdulkareem
-🌱 JavaScript/Typescript Noob, Networking/DevOps Engineering
+🌱 JavaScript/Typescript, Elixr Noob, Network/DevOps Engineering
- Currently learning and working with ReactJs, Node.JS and Svelte
+ Currently learning and working with ReactJs, NextJs, Node.Js and Svelte
+ - Working on a link Shortener Full-stack Web App

-I'm also open to remote internship opportunities and work currently
+I'm open to remote internship opportunities and work currently